 Here's the meeting video (the confrontation begins around the 40-minute, 50-second mark and the fight happens around the 48-minute, 50-second mark):

-The criminal complaint says Sjoberg, the masked man in the confrontation, took a picture of Kahlberg with his cell phone in order to "notify the school board" that Kahlberg had "intimidated and stopped people from speaking at the meeting."
+The criminal complaint says Sjoberg, the masked man in the confrontation, took a picture of Kahlbaugh with his cell phone in order to "notify the school board" that Kahlbaugh had "intimidated and stopped people from speaking at the meeting."

 Kahlbaugh's wife then confronted Sjoberg over the photo, at which point Kahlbaugh intervened and grabbed the phone out of Sjoberg's hand, the complaint says.
 When Sjoberg tried to take back his phone, the confrontation escalated.

 In the brief scuffle that followed, Kahlbaugh threw Sjoberg’s phone to the floor, the complaint says.

 Both charges against Kahlbaugh carry up to 90 days in jail as well as up to $1,000 in fines.

 The fight at the Eastern Carver County school board meeting was hardly an isolated incident.
 Similar incidents have happened at school boards across the country, with parents and educators clashing over COVID-19 mask mandates.

 Late last month, the National School Boards Association (NSBA) requested assistance from the federal government in handling such incidents, including FBI protection for school board members, teachers and students.

 In its request to the Biden Administration, the NSBA said that "acts of malice, violence, and threats against public school officials have increased," and called the problem "equivalent to a form of domestic terrorism and hate crimes."